f3rhoodn/AGV_data_tools/README.md

 To show point cloud it uses `pcshow` function.
 To prevent errors, Computer Vision Toolbox should be installed with Matlab, otherwise, another method of display should be used.

+The generated x,y,z coordinates of point cloud can be simply saved in a text file or any other conventional point cloud format such as PLY or PCD (using `pcwrite` function).

+I explain how to merge sensor data by giving an example.
+I explain how to do the same things in python by giving examples and functions.
 4) To visualize we can either use Python (pyPlot or Open3D recommended) or Matlab (pcshow)